- Reference Number: HEY179/2025

 The operation is carried out as a day case and you will be instructed as to the time you are to attend the Eye Hospital in your appointment letter.
 You can expect to be in the hospital for most of the day.
 In some cases, it may be necessary for you to remain in hospital overnight, but this is uncommon.

-The following morning you will need to attend the ward for a quick eye check.
+The following morning you may need to attend the ward for a quick eye check.

 - On the day of surgery take your usual medications as normal unless you have been advised to stop them prior to surgery.